PAIR-code/lit/documentation/faq.md

     [ScatterGL](https://github.com/PAIR-code/scatter-gl)), and so may be slow on older machines if you have more than a few thousand points.

 We're hoping to scale the UI to support 50-100k points soon.
-In the mean time, you can use `Dataset.sample` or `Dataset.slice` to select a smaller number of examples to load.
+In the meantime, you can use `Dataset.sample` or `Dataset.slice` to select a smaller number of examples to load.
 You can also pass individual examples to LIT through URL params, or load custom data files at runtime using the settings (⚙️) menu.